CANADIAN ROCKIES 10 Days

 DAY 4

-• Explore Yoho National Park. <map> The park contains alpine lakes, cliffs, waterfalls and wooded trails.
+• Explore Yoho National Park. <map> The park contains alpine lakes, cliffs, waterfalls, and wooded trails.

 • Emerald Lake (easy shoreline trail) - this turquoise lake offers superb walking and paddling.

-• Takakkaw Falls (10 min. stroll from parking lot.) - these falls are among the highest in Canada.
+• Takakkaw Falls (10 min. stroll from parking lot) - these falls are among the highest in Canada.

 • Overnight: Lake Louise.

-• Distance: Lake Louise ---> Yoho Parkm, 35 min.
+• Distance: Lake Louise ---> Yoho Park, 35 min.

 DAY 5